AgentPMT

 • Credentials are injected server-side -- they never pass through your agent

-• Each credential is scoped to a budget -- different budgets can use different credentials for the same tool
+• Each credential is scoped to an Agent Group -- different groups can use different credentials for the same tool

 Many tools on AgentPMT work without any credentials.
-If a tool is fully hosted by the vendor and doesn't require external authentication, you just add it to your budget and go.
+If a tool does not require external-account authentication, you just add it to your Agent Group and go.

-You only need to set up credentials when a tool connects to a third-party service that requires your own account (e.g., your Google account, your Stripe account, your custom API).
+You only need to set up credentials when a tool connects to an external service that requires your own account (for example, your Google account, your Stripe account, or your custom API).

 From your dashboard:

-• Budget settings -- Bind credentials to specific budgets
+• Agent Group settings -- Bind credentials to specific Agent Groups